HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

   )
 }}

 The results show that almost half of the websites in the dataset have included a privacy policy, which is positive.
 However, studies have shown that the majority of internet users do not bother reading privacy policies and when they do, they lack understanding due to the length and complexity of most privacy policy texts.
+Still having a policy at all is a step in the right direction!

 ## Conclusion

-This chapter gives an overview of the current state of privacy on the web.
-Third-party tracking remains prominent on both desktop and mobile clients, with Google tracking the largest percentage of websites.
-Consent Management Platforms are used on a small percentage of websites, however a lot of websites implement their own cookie consent banners.
+This chapter has shown that third-party tracking remains prominent on both desktop and mobile clients, with Google tracking the largest percentage of websites.
+Consent Management Platforms are used on a small percentage of websites; however a lot of websites implement their own cookie consent banners.

 Lastly, roughly half of the websites include a privacy policy, which benefits greatly transparency towards users about data processing practices.
-This is undoubtedly a step forward but there is a lot to be done.
-Often, privacy policies are hard to read and understand and cookie consent banners manipulate users into consent.
+This is undoubtedly a step forward but there is a lot still to be done.
+Outside of this analysis we know that privacy policies are hard to read and understand and cookie consent banners manipulate users into consent.

 For the web to truly respect users, privacy has to be a part of conception, not an afterthought.
-Regulation is a good thing and it is reassuring to see an increase in privacy regulation worldwide but, more than that and financial sanctions, [privacy by design](https://en.wikipedia.org/wiki/Privacy_by_design) should be the norm, rather than deploying policies and tools in order to avoid fines.
+Regulation is a good thing in this regards, and it is reassuring to see an increase in privacy regulation worldwide.
+[Privacy by design](https://en.wikipedia.org/wiki/Privacy_by_design) should be the norm, rather than deploying policies and tools in order to meet minimum legal requirements and avoid financial penalties.